88-degrees/Book-of-Changes/appendix02s2.md

 325:XLVI See what has been said on the Great Symbolism in Appendix I. The application which is made of it here may be accepted, though it has nothing to do with the teaching of the Text about the gradual rise of a good officer to high social distinction and influence.

 Paragraph x.
-Instead of finding in this the three lines of Khwăn and their subjects, Khăng-žze makes 'the upper' denote only line 2.
+Instead of finding in this the three lines of Khwăn and their subjects, [Guǎnzǐ](https://en.wikipedia.org/wiki/Guanzi_(text)) makes 'the upper' denote only line 2.

 Paragraph 2.
 The subject of line 2 in his loyal devotion to 5 will do much good and benefit many; hence we have the words, affords occasion for joy.'